 Cassandra Warner – Mezzosoprano

-In concert, Miss Warner has performed with Saskatoon Symphony Orchestra, Calgary Civic Symphony, Mississauga Symphony, The Royal Conservatory of Music Orchestra, Milton Philharmonic Orchestra, Cambridge Symphony Orchestra, the Toronto Orpheus Choir, Masterworks of Oakville, Georgetown Bach Chorale, Milton Choristers, Peterborough Singers, Toronto Concert Orchestra and Toronto's Orpheus Choir.
+In concert, Miss Warner has performed with Saskatoon Symphony Orchestra, Calgary Civic Symphony, Mississauga Symphony, The Royal Conservatory of Music Orchestra, Milton Philharmonic Orchestra, Cambridge Symphony Orchestra, the Toronto Orpheus Choir, Masterworks of Oakville, Oakville Chamber Orchestra, Georgetown Bach Chorale, Milton Choristers, Peterborough Singers, and Toronto Concert Orchestra.

 Cassandra has achieved great success at international opera competitions.
 She won third prize at the Chants de Marmande of France and won first Place at the Canadian MET Opera Competition.
 Miss Warner was a finalist in both the Glenn Gould School and Wilfred Laurier University concerto competitions.

 Cassandra has been featured by the Toronto Star, CBC Television, CBC Radio, Classical 96.3 FM Radio, and Money Sense Magazine.
 She has also been a special guest artist of such associations as The Arts and Letters Club of Toronto, the Stratford Festival and the Royal Conservatory of Music.